caelumproject/SCI59/gettingstarted.md

  - COSMiC v3.4 (nVidia/CUDA): [https://bitbucket.org/LieutenantTofu/cosmic-v3/](https://bitbucket.org/LieutenantTofu/cosmic-v3/)
 - Original 0xbitcoin miner (CPU) https://github.com/0xbitcoin/0xbitcoin-gpuminer/tree/master/dist/windows

-Carefully read and follow the installation instructions on the software page in order to get started.
+**Carefully read and follow the installation instructions for the  software you have chosen to get started.**

-### Configure the mining software
+### Step 3: Configure the mining software

 This depends on the version you downloaded.
-All needed parameters are listed below:
-Depending on the software version, you might need to change `config web3provider` with the host and port.
+All needed parameters are listed below (depending on the software version, you might need to change `config web3provider` with the host and port):

 - (RPC) host : http://52.208.46.161
 - (RPC) port : 8549